C22-PS185/CC-Instances/README.md

 Endpoint
 --
-GET '/external IP vm/?file= <unique_id> : This endpoint responses with JSON about the motif prediction result of the requested unique id.
+GET '/external IP vm/?file= <unique_id> : This endpoint responses with JSON about the pose prediction result of the requested unique id.

 Testing The Application
 --